XaF/TraktForVLC/README.md

 [TraktForVLC]
-Timer = 60                  # Time (sec) between each loop and look of TraktForVLC StartWatching = 30          # Time (sec) before considering a video is currently watched ScrobblePercent = 90        # Percentage (%) of the video to be spent before scrobbling it ScrobbleMovie = Yes         # Whether or not TraktForVLC will automatically scrobble movies ScrobbleTV = Yes            # Whether or not TraktForVLC will automatically scrobble tv shows
+Timer = 60                  # Time (sec) between each loop and look of TraktForVLC StartWatching = 30          # Time (sec) before considering a video is currently watched UseFilenames = No           # Whether or not to use filenames instead of VLC window title ScrobblePercent = 90        # Percentage (%) of the video to be spent before scrobbling it ScrobbleMovie = Yes         # Whether or not TraktForVLC will automatically scrobble movies ScrobbleTV = Yes            # Whether or not TraktForVLC will automatically scrobble tv shows